 while Keller is spot-on on multitasking, don’t let that discourage you from looking at all ways you can become more efficient.
 For example when I am doing repetitive tasks on my laptop I do listen to audiobook (for example: adding affiliate links on this page).

 And when I’m doing easier tasks such I might listen to easier Youtube videos.

 Your willpower is like a fuel tank.
 It will run out after you’ve run with it for a long time.

 Keller says you must work with that in mind to be efficient: choose carefully what you need to pay attention to and do the most important things first.

-My Note: I prefer the analogy of willpower as a muscle as it can also grow over time.
+I prefer the analogy of willpower as a muscle as it can also grow over time.
 Also the notion that willpower is limited has been challenged.